Massive Dirac states bound to vortices by a boson-fermion interaction: Stationary axisymmetric solutions

 Collectively, these results clearly demonstrate the existence of fermion bound states within the core of a vortex across a wide range of the $(\kappa, \kappa_d^{-1}, \kappa_m)$ parameter space.
 It has been shown that when the bound state is sufficiently confined to the core of the vortex, the solutions closely resemble the closed-form Gaussian solutions confined by a spatially harmonic trap.
-It should be noted, however, that up to this point all solutions were generated with sufficiently low fermion number density as not to significantly adjust the spontaneously broken vacuum of the condensate.
-Guided again by the closed form results of Section \ref{subsec:ClosedForm} and the scalar potential (\ref{eqn:VphiSSB}), one expects a shift in the scalar vacuum and a loss of containment as $\bar{\psi}\psi \rightarrow \kappa_m^{-1}$, which occurs when the fermion number density approaches $n_f = \psi_{1,0}^2 \approx (\kappa_d^{-2})^2$.
+It should be noted, however, that up to this point all solutions were generated with sufficiently low fermion field strength as not to significantly adjust the spontaneously broken vacuum of the condensate.
+Guided again by the closed form results of Section \ref{subsec:ClosedForm} and the scalar potential (\ref{eqn:VphiSSB}), one expects a shift in the scalar vacuum and a loss of containment as $\kappa_m\bar{\psi}\psi \rightarrow 1$, which occurs when the fermion field approaches $\psi_{1,0}^2 \approx \kappa_d^{-2}$.

 Figure \ref{fig:RdRv_vs_Psi.pdf} plots the fermion bound state radius ($R_\psi$) and the measured vortex radius ($R_\phi$) as a function of fermion field strength for a range of effective fermion masses ($\kappa_d^{-1}$) and interaction strengths ($\kappa_m$).
-Baseline values of $\kappa_m$ are determined for each that result in $R_\psi = 1$ in the limit of weak fermion number density; in this limit the measured vortex radius is close to unity and approaches the traditional (uncharged) vortex solution.
-As the fermion number density is increased and $\psi_{1,0}$ approaches $\kappa_d^{-1}$, the force between the fermion bound state and the confining scalar vortex becomes significant and the wall of the scalar vortex begins to expand so that the outward self-repulsion of the fermion field can balance with the inward force of the vortex wall.
+Baseline values of $\kappa_m$ are determined for each that result in $R_\psi = 1$ in the limit of weak fermion field; in this limit the measured vortex radius is close to unity and approaches the traditional (uncharged) vortex solution.
+As $\psi_{1,0}$ approaches $\kappa_d^{-1}$, the force between the fermion bound state and the confining scalar vortex becomes significant and the wall of the scalar vortex begins to expand so that the outward self-repulsion of the fermion field can balance with the inward force of the vortex wall.
 The vortex is able to accommodate some pressure, but as the fermion bound state expands beyond the vortex, sufficient confinement force is no longer present, and solutions to the stationary equations can no longer be obtained.